Sohoxic/SkinSentry/README.md

 # 🧑🏻‍⚕️ `Skin-Sentry` 🩺

 SkinSentry is a cutting-edge website that helps you detect and monitor skin cancer and other skin-related issues.
 With advanced technology and medical algorithms, SkinSentry analyzes images of your skin to determine if there are any suspicious moles, growths, or other skin abnormalities that could be indicative of skin cancer.
-Our user-friendly interface makes it easy for you to upload and review your images
+Our user-friendly interface makes it easy for you to upload and review your images.

+<b >Creation of virtual environment: <a href="https://sohoxic.hashnode.dev/how-to-use-virtual-environments-with-the-built-in-venv-module-linuxmac">documentation</a> </b>